JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 ```

 ## Create the Salt runner

-As you can see in the Salt master configuration file ```/etc/salt/master```, the runners directory is ```/srv/runners/```
+As you can see in the Salt master configuration file ```/etc/salt/master```, the runners directory is ```/srv/runners/```.
 So the runner ```northstar``` is ```/srv/runners/northstar.py```

-This runner defines a python function ```put_device_in_maintenance```
+This runner defines a python function ```put_device_in_maintenance```.
 The python function makes REST calls to Northstar SDN controller to put a device in maintenance mode.

 The device will be considered logically down for a certain amount time, and the SDN controller will reroute the LSPs around this device during the maintenance period.
 After the maintenance period, LSPs are reverted back to optimal paths.

 ```
 # more /srv/runners/northstar.py